Timh37/SeasonalDSLC_NWES/README.md

 ```
 Hermans, Tim; Le Bars, D. (Dewi); Katsman, C.A.
 (Caroline); Carolina M.L.
 Camargo; Gerkema, Theo; Calafat, F. M. (Francisco); et al. (2020): Model input and output accompanying Drivers of interannual sea-level variability on the Northwestern European Shelf.
 4TU.ResearchData.
 Dataset. https://doi.org/10.4121/uuid:d9656541-ff40-45d0-8859-ac644b155dfb
 ```
-The scripts to add the dSWVA from CMIP6 models to the ERA5-based wind-speed forcing used by [Hermans et al. (2020) (JGRo)](https://doi.org/10.1029/2020JC016325) are available [here](https://github.com/Timh37/SeasonalSLC_NWES/tree/main/mod_roms_forcing).
+The scripts to add the dSWVA from CMIP6 models to the ERA5-based wind-speed forcing are available [here](https://github.com/Timh37/SeasonalSLC_NWES/tree/main/mod_roms_forcing).

 ## Code & data to reproduce the figures in the manuscript
 This repository also contains the scripts required to plot the figures in the manuscript and the supplementary information (see table below).
 The required data for each figure can be obtained from the 4TU Research.Data Repository: [https://doi.org/10.4121/16831918](https://doi.org/10.4121/16831918)